 In line with the NHS Protect Fraud, Bribery and Corruption Standards for NHS Bodies (Wales), the Local Counter Fraud Specialist (LCFS) and Executive Director of Finance agreed at the beginning of the financial year a work plan for 2020/21 which was approved by the ARAC in April 2020.
-The workplan can be accessed via the following link - HBUHB Counter Fraud Workplan 2020-21.
+The workplan can be accessed via the following link - https://hduhb.nhs.wales/about-us/governance-arrangements/statutory-committees/audit-and-risk-assurance-committee-arac/arac/audit-and-risk-assurance-meeting-21-april-2020/item-9-2-counter-fraud-workplan/.